 Below is an indication of how common items are taxed depending on whether you are considered a resident or non-resident of Australia.
 Note that the application of any Double Tax Treaty in place will generally prevail over Australian laws.

-Medicare levy – Residents pay a 2% Medicare levy on their income.
-An additional surcharge may also be payable where residents exceed certain income thresholds, and an offset may be available where a taxpayer has private health insurance.
+- Medicare levy – Residents pay a 2% Medicare levy on their income.
+An additional surcharge may also be payable where residents exceed certain income thresholds (unless prescribed private health insurance is held).

-Investment income – Interest, royalties and dividend income of non-residents are subject to withholding tax of 30% for unfranked dividends and royalties, 10% for interest and 0% for fully franked dividends.
-Withholding rates are subject to any double tax agreements between Australia and the other relevant country.
+- Investment income – Interest, royalties and dividend income on Australian investments of non-residents are subject to withholding tax of 30% for unfranked dividends and royalties, 10% for interest and 0% for fully franked dividends.
+Withholding rates may be reduced by any double tax agreements between Australia and the other relevant country.
 No claims can be made for deductions for share portfolio expenses.
+Income from investments in foreign countries held by non-residents is not taxed in Australia.

-Rental income – this remains taxable for both resident and non-resident taxpayers in respect of property located in Australia and the net rental income needs to be included in the persons annual tax return, and tax paid on the assessment issued by the ATO.
-Deductions can be claimed on items like for repairs, interest repayments on a mortgage, and agent fees.
+- Rental income – This remains taxable for both resident and non-resident taxpayers in respect of property located in Australia and the net rental income needs to be included in an annual tax return, and tax paid on the assessment issued by the ATO.
+Deductions can be claimed on items like for repairs, interest on a mortgage, and agent fees.

 Your individual circumstances